hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### What happens when the live parts of the system fail/break?
 1. What happens when the application under development causes an exception?
 How does the system handle these exceptions (provide debugger, stop execution, stop rendering, ...)?
 Does the liveness extend to these exceptions?

-    Java has a built-in exception handling, allowing the Eclipse Debugger to halt execution when an unhandled exception is thrown in Debug-mode (e.g. an ArithmeticException caused by "division by zero").
+    Java has a built-in exception handling, allowing the Eclipse Debugger to halt execution when an unhandled exception is thrown in "Debug"-mode (e.g. an ArithmeticException caused by "division by zero").
 If the the error can be fixed by modifying state via the "Variables View" or behavior via HCR, execution can be resumed.
     If HCR fails due to running into the limitations described before, e.g. adding a method, the Eclipse debugger handles this exception by letting the developer choose from three options: Continue, Terminate and Restart.
     ![Add method not implemented](./res/pics/hcr_failed_add_method_not_implemented.png)